Manhattan Plots

 <- function(x){

-head_short 1:5,1:5] # this function shows the first 5 rows and columns of an object
+head_short 1:5,1:5] # print first 5 rows and columns of an object

 x[ }